genexuslabs/web-controls-library/src/components/checkbox/readme.md

 ### change

 The `change` event is emitted when a change to the element's value is committed by the user.
-Unlike the `input` event, the `change` event is not necessarily fired for each change to an element's value but when the control loses focus.

 ## Methods